keymanapp/keyboards/release/s/slc_saliba/README.md

 Description
 -----------

-This keyboard makes it possible to write Sâliba in the orthography developed by Hortensia Estrada Ramírez.
+This keyboard makes it possible to write Sáliba in the orthography developed by Hortensia Estrada Ramírez.
 In addition to basic Latin letters, this orthography includes five nasalized vowels ã/ẽ/ĩ/õ/ũ, as well as ñ.
 This keyboard was created in consultation with Jorge